itmaroon/slug_translater/readme.txt

 = 1.1.4 =
 Deleted the options recorded in the database when uninstalling the plugin.
 Fixed a bug that an error was not displayed properly when an error was detected in the authentication check on the management screen of Google Cloud Translation API.
+= 1.2.0 =
+Made it multilingual.
+Currently, English and Japanese can be displayed on the management screen.

 == Upgrade notice ==